remz1337/ProxmoxVE/README.md

 - Motherboard: Asrock B450M Pro4-F
 - RAM: 4x8GB HyperX (non ECC)

+## Diagnostics API
+All diagnostic functions have been disabled.

 # Extra scripts
 Here's a shortlist of scripts/apps that did not get merged upstream (tteck) for various reasons:
 - <a href="https://github.com/CollaboraOnline/online">Collabora Online</a>